 One gateway in the request path.
 Policy, ledger, evidence, and outcomes are properties of the same record — they can't disagree.

 Nothing un-scanned.
-Every prompt passed PII and injection checks in-path, and the signed chain proves it — per request, per quarter, per framework.
+Every prompt passed PII and injection checks in-path, and the signed chain proves it — per request, mapped to the framework, kept for the full retention window.

 Every token debits a team and a key at request time.
 Budgets warn at 80% and enforce at 100% — the ledger closes clean without a reconciliation sprint.